 Waste Not, Want Not – How To Shop & Not Overspend

-It’s January, which means more winter weather, a bunch of resolutions, and clearance sales galore.
+It’s that time of the year with clearance sales galore.
 If you’re one of those people who gets a rush from buying things on sale, see if you recognize yourself in this scenario: You head to the mall to score a great deal, and find something that works well enough (hey, it’s on sale!).
 You quickly buy it, take it home, and save it to wear soon.
 Then when you put it on – the rush is gone.
 It doesn’t fit right, or you can’t make an outfit with it, or it’s not as great as you thought it was.
 And then you just never get back to the mall to return it – it sits in your closet, taking up valuable real estate, and eventually ends up in the ‘giveaway’ pile.

 If this has happened to you, you’re probably spending more than you intend to on clothes (a few things on sale = something you really wanted at full price), and/or buying items that you don’t wear.
 If you want to break the cycle and stop wasting your efforts and hard earned dollars, check out my five simple tips to spend the money you intend to, get what you need, and be happy with what you bring home.